-Stronger Online Passwords Are the First Defense for Your Sensitive Personal Information
+Having Strong Online Passwords is the First Defense for Your Sensitive Personal Information

-new passwords should be complex and long to prevent hackers from stealing your money and personal information
+new passwords should be both complex and long to prevent hackers from stealing your money and sensitive personal information

 The first thing to consider when creating a new password is its length.